Estimated time of departure is 8:00 PM

 We will use our tender boats to reach this green and grassy island.
 Grimsey is probably best known for its proximity to the Arctic Circle, which cuts through the island and you can step across.
 During the afternoon, we sail towards Husavik, arriving in the evening and staying overnight.

 Húsavík is renowned for its whale watching and has several interesting museums, including, of course, a whale museum.
 In the evening, we will sail past the scenic Laganes Peninsula.

 Bakkagerdi is the main settlement in Borgarfjörður, an area known for its natural beauty and as “the land of the elves.”
 Puffin colonies abound in the fjord, making this a popular place for birdwatching.
 Bakkagerdi is off the typical tourist track, and offers peace, quiet and lovely views.

 The harbor at Heimaey or “Home Island” has a narrow entrance, formed by a volcanic eruption in 1973.
 As the lava flow threatened, the ingenious islanders pumped sea water onto the molten rocks to cool and slow its progress.
 Nearby cliffs provide a habitat for countless birds, including the charming puffin.

-Our voyage of discovery and adventure ends in Reykjavik.
-If you have the time, we recommend staying a few extra days to explore this unique and fascinating Nordic city.
+Our voyage of discovery and adventure ends in Reykjavik. f you have the time, we recommend to book our Post-programme or spend some extra days to explore fascinating Nordic city.